-

 Drawing on Laurel Canyon to Club Passim, cross-country travels, and long walks on the Camino de Santiago, her work blends thoughtful lyricism with warm acoustic textures and an ethic of care for the human and natural worlds.

-Her latest album Watershed, which hit 106 and spent 18 weeks on the Americana Music Charts with features in The Bluegrass Situation, Americana Highways, and Twangville, traces moments of renewal across landscapes from Venice Beach to the Appalachian Trail.
+Her latest album Watershed, which spent 18 weeks on the Americana Music Charts (just shy of the Top 100) with features in The Bluegrass Situation, Americana Highways, and Twangville, traces moments of renewal across landscapes from Venice Beach to the Appalachian Trail.

 Silver’s honors include the South Florida Folk Festival Singer-Songwriter Competition (Winner), Tucson Folk Festival (two-time Finalist), and the International Acoustic Music Awards (2nd Place), along with three ASCAP Plus Awards.